Getting Started and Frequently Asked Questions

 You can read more about any collection by clicking the collection name or "more info..." link in the "Sample Search".
 This page for the fecal sample collection provides an example.
 On these pages you will also find collection contacts, relevant NEON data products, ways to cite the collection, and summary statistics for the collection.

-1. All Additional NEON Collections: These are collections of NEON samples not held at the NEON Biorepository (e.g. carabid specimens at the Essig Museum of Entomology and legacy small mammal samples at the Museum of Southwestern Biology).
+These are collections of NEON samples not held at the NEON Biorepository (e.g. carabid specimens at the Essig Museum of Entomology and legacy small mammal samples at the Museum of Southwestern Biology).
 These are generally legacy NEON samples collected before the initiation of the NEON Biorepository in late-2018 or reference collections held by contracted taxonomic experts.
 Include these samples to see results for all samples collected as part of NEON protocols.
+Do not select these collections in the Sample Search or Map Search collections pages if you only wish to explore NEON Biorepository samples.
+If samples of interest are not housed at the NEON Biorepository, access requires that researchers reach out to the relevant institution.

 Some samples have a scientific name that contains a "/" (e.g. "Peromyscus leucopus/maniculatus").
 What do these names mean?